thaitype/monguard/memory-bank/DUAL_MODE_CONCURRENCY_DESIGN.md

 **When to use**: `config.transactionsEnabled = false`

 **Characteristics**:
-- Uses version fields for conflict detection
+- Uses __v fields for conflict detection
 - Retry logic with exponential backoff
 - Audit-after-success pattern
 - Eventually consistent